rodeoflagellum/rodeoflagellum.github.io/notes/_posts/2022-04-05-notes-on-world-in-ten-years.md

 ---
 layout: post
 category: misc
-title:  "What do we want the world to look like in 10 years?"
+title:  "Notes on \"What do we want the world to look like in 10 years?\""
 date:  2022-05-05 18:45:00 -0400
 modified: 2022-05-05 18:51:00 -0400
 permalink: "/notes_on_world_in_ten_years/"